 What do I need to buy for the dog prior to the trial beginning?

+It is the Adopters responsibility to purchase general items such as: a crate, leash, harness, food and water bowls and the essentials of dog ownership.
 We will bring an Adopter pack with some goodies inside.
-We will also bring any beds and bedding, favorite toys the dog has been using to provide a sense of familiarity.
+We will also bring any beds and bedding, favourite toys the dog has been using to provide a sense of familiarity.
 They may also have some items from their prior home transferred to the Adopter.
+If not sure, consult our adoption manual or ask our team.

 What happens during the trial?